paulio11/P5-Pokebox/README.md

 - Components promote clean and modular code, making it easier to understand, update, and maintain the application.
 - Specific components can be updated without requiring a full page reload through React's virtual DOM, resulting in faster and more responsive user interfaces.

-The following are some of my components that appear across multiple pages.
+Each page and component actively contributes to the attainment of the goals outlined in the project's user stories.
+The subsequent components listed below are just some of the elements that span across multiple pages:

 #### [Ball.js](https://github.com/paulio11/P5-Pokebox/blob/main/src/components/Ball.js)